cllopes/reactathon/material/3_redux/3_middleware/readme.md

 ### Applying Middleware

-**Middleware** can be added to the store upon creation using the `applyMiddleware` function from **redux** which takes in the middleware as a parameter is and is passed as the second parameter to `createStore`
+**Middleware** can be added to the store upon creation using the `applyMiddleware` function from **redux** which takes in the middleware as a parameter is and is passed as the second parameter to `createStore`:

 ```javascript 1.8
 import { applyMiddleware, createStore } from 'redux';